intelliseq/polygenic/README.md

 Proprietary (contact@intelliseq.pl).
 Free for personal use.

 ## Updates
+### 2.1.10
+- BUG: resolved bug with wrong plink.clumped path in clumping
 ### 2.1.9
 - BUG: resolved bug with missing index in biobankuk model
 ### 2.1.8